ydb-platform/ydb/ydb/docs/en/core/dev/query-plans-optimization.md

 ![episodes](../_assets/episodes_scheme.png)

-Let's build a plan for this query, you can do this via UI or {{ ydb-short-name }} CLI:
+Let's build a plan for this query.
+You can do this via either UI or {{ ydb-short-name }} CLI:

 {% list tabs %}